- 1. Test for Basic Tablet App Quality

 ||144x144 px||96x96 px||48x48 px||72x72 px|

-- When possible, use vector shapes for your icon designs so you can scale them without loss of detail and edge crispness.
+- Use vector shapes when designing icons, so they scale without loss of either detail or edge crispness.

 - Use density-specific resource qualifiers to ensure that the proper icons are loaded for each screen density.